 A true endurance event.
 Have you got what it takes to make it to the finish line?

-Test your skills and stamina at the ninth annual edition of this premier mountain bike race.
+Test your skills and stamina at the tenth annual edition of this premier mountain bike race.

 Open and nearly flat road/dirt road for a fast 4 miles of warm-up, followed by a great combination of rideable woods doubletrack and singletrack, with plenty of passing opportunities.
-Then enough fun and challenging singletrack after that to keep you smiling.
-Among the notable new trails included is Big Rock Trail, expected to quickly become a rave favorite among competitors.
+Then enough fun and challenging singletrack, mixed with more doubletrack than the past, to keep you smiling.
+Among the notable trails included is Big Rock Trail, expected to quickly become a rave favorite among competitors.
 It is approximately 1.5 miles of mostly downhill, with one of those giant New Hampshire boulders dead center that is bridged on both sides, making for a great ride over (yes---detour is available for those desiring one…).
 A brief stint of dirt woods road sets the rider up for the home stretch of the “Triple F” singletrack (Fast, Flowing, and Fun) that Greenfield Trails Association is so well known for.

 There will be manned and self-serve aid stations on course.
 The manned feed stations will be at approximate 10 miles intervals, with self-serve stations strategically placed in-between (more information in Participant Guide).
 Each manned feed station will have a posted closing time.
 Any rider arriving at the feed station past the designated closing will NOT be allowed to continue on course, and will be returned to the venue via SAG wagon.
 This is for the safety of all.